TrellixVulnTeam/hither_U4DF/doc/overview.md

-are available, but they present their own challenges to version control, collaboration, and code-sharing as well. hither makes it easy to define an exectuion environment (in the container definition) and a set of steps to produce a result; and with kachery, the hither ecosystem can even make it easy to distribute data files to interested parties, leading to truly reproducible research.
+are available, but they present their own challenges to version control, collaboration, and code-sharing as well. hither makes it easy to define an exectuion environment (in the container definition) and a set of steps to produce a result; and with [kachery](https://github.com/flatironinstitute/kachery), the hither ecosystem can even make it easy to distribute data files to interested parties, leading to truly reproducible research.

-__I don't know if there is another tool I should be mentioning here???__